 Use to create a Convex Hull polygon representation for a set of points.
 See the ConvexHull_TradeArea.yxmd from the Spatial Samples directory.

 - Convex Hull: The Convex Hull polygon is the smallest convex polygon that can be drawn to include a set of points.
-The polygon will not contain any concave angles, so it will never turn in on itself.
+The polygon does not contain any concave angles, so it never turns in on itself.

-- Sequence Polygon: The polygon will be drawn based on all the points within their sequential order.
+- Sequence Polygon: The polygon is drawn based on all the points within their sequential order.

-- Sequence Polyline: The polyline will be drawn based on all the points within their sequential order.
+- Sequence Polyline: The polyline is drawn based on all the points within their sequential order.